 Skip to contents

-The distributions P and Q may be uni- or multivariate, and they may be discrete, continuous or mixed discrete/continuous.
+The distributions PP and QQ may be uni- or multivariate, and they may be discrete, continuous or mixed discrete/continuous.

 Different estimation algorithms are provided for continuous distributions, either based on nearest neighbour density estimation or kernel density estimation.
 Confidence intervals for KL divergence can also be computed, either via subsampling (preferred) or bootstrapping.